 Folic acid can be found naturally in many foods.
 Legumes(beans, peas, lentils), asparagus, eggs, dark leafy greens (kale, spinach, arugula, brussels sprouts, broccoli), beets, and fruits (citrus fruits, bananas, avocados), and nuts are great examples of foods that contain folic acid.
 Try incorporating these foods into a daily routine to increase folic acid intake.

 Magnesium is one of the body’s most abundant minerals.
-Magnesium is an essential nutrient that the body needs for multiple processes, including regulating muscle, nerve function, protein production and others.
-Several studies have examined the relationship of magnesium levels and mental health disorders.
-While the evidence on mental health disorders is inconclusive, scientist have concluded that deficiency in magnesium can lead to symptoms of fatigue, muscle weakness, numbness, nausea and others.
+Magnesium is an essential nutrient that the body needs for multiple processes, including regulating muscle, nerve function, protein production, and others.
+Several studies have examined the relationship between magnesium levels and mental health disorders.
+While the evidence on mental health disorders is inconclusive, scientists have concluded that a deficiency in magnesium can lead to symptoms of fatigue, muscle weakness, numbness, nausea, and others.
 It’s important to speak with your doctor if you are concerned about a magnesium deficiency or are considering adding supplements to your diet.

-If you or a loved one is struggling with mental health or substance use, Charlie Health is here to support.
-Our admission team is available 24/7 to guide you through this challenging time and match you with an appropriate treatment program to begin the healing process from the comfort of home.
+If you or a loved one is struggling with mental health or substance use, Charlie Health is here to support you.
+Our Admissions Team is available 24/7 to guide you through this challenging time and match you with an appropriate treatment program to begin the healing process from the comfort of your home.
+Get started today.